sdras/awesome-actions/README.md

 > A curated list of awesome things related to [GitHub Actions](https://github.com/features/actions).

+Actions are triggered by GitHub platform events directly in a repo and run on-demand workflows as autoscaled containers in response.
 With GitHub Actions you can automate your workflow from idea to production.

 ## Contents